 The Charles E. Beveridge Research Fellowship honors an eminent scholar, Series Editor of The Papers of Frederick Law Olmsted, and devoted friend of Frederick Law Olmsted National Historic Site and its archives and collections.
 The Fellowship is intended to encourage the use of these archives and foster the continued development of Olmsted scholarship.
-One Fellowship is awarded annually.
-This stipend may be used to defray the living or travel costs for one individual who wishes to come to Brookline to conduct research at Frederick Law Olmsted National Historic Site Fickr page.
+Many of the Olmsted firm’s plans, drawings and photographs can be viewed online on the Frederick Law Olmsted National Historic Site Fickr page.
 The Olmsted Research Guide Online is a searchable database list of plans, drawings, and photographs found at Fairsted, as well as correspondence and reports held at the Library of Congress organized by job number.
-Please check back for updates on the Fellowship for 2018.
+Please check back for updates to the Beveridge Fellowship Program.

 Additional information on the Archives and collections at Frederick Law Olmsted National Historic Site can be found at the Olmsted NHS website.